shangshang-wang/Tora/README.md

 The standard DoRA layer in torchtune ([link](https://github.com/meta-pytorch/torchtune/blob/main/torchtune/modules/peft/dora.py)) recalculates the weight norm and magnitude scale on every forward pass.
 This is inefficient for GRPO's completion generation step, as these values remain static between weight updates.
 DoRA w/ Cache optimizes this by caching these expensive computations.
 It computes the values once and reuses them on subsequent forward passes, avoiding redundant calculations and significantly improving performance.
 However, the current caching implementation is not compatible with torch.compile.

-## Memory and Efficiency Benchmarking
+## LoRA vs Full-Parameter Comparison

 Unless specified otherwise, our experimental settings are as follows:
 * All experiments were conducted on two NVIDIA RTX A40 GPUs using the GSM8K training dataset.